 A LITTLE MORE ABOUT ME:

-- PhD student in the Communication and Culture Program at York University in Toronto, Canada
+- PhD student in the Communication and Culture Program at York University and X University in Toronto, Canada

 - Brock University alum